Hypertrophic Cardiomyopathy (Heart Disease Due to Thickening of the Heart Muscle) in Dogs

 HCM in dogs is a condition that impairs the heart’s ability to pump blood efficiently.
 The thickening of the heart muscle causes the ventricles to become stiffer, making it difficult for the heart to fill with blood during the diastolic phase, i.e., the relaxation phase of the heart muscle.
 This thickening can also affect the heart valves and the blood vessels that supply the heart itself.

-The exact causes of HCM in dogs are not fully understood, but genetic factors are believed to play a significant role.
-In some dog breeds, similar to cats, there is a hereditary predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
-In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. to developing this disease.
+The exact causes of HCM in dogs are not fully understood, but genetic factors are believed to play a major role.
+In some dog breeds, as in cats, there is an inherited predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases. to developing this condition.
 In other cases, the cause may be idiopathicIdiopathic refers to a condition or disease for which the cause is unknown.
 It is used when no clear external cause or underlying disease can be identified as an explanation for the symptoms., meaning it is unknown.

 In addition to genetic factors, environmental factors and secondary diseases could contribute to the development of HCM.
 Some studies suggest that hormonal disorders, such as hyperthyroidism, may also be associated with heart muscle thickening.
 However, this is less common in dogs than in cats.